aykutkorkmaz1/aykutkorkmaz1.github.io/README.md

 [Worked on this theme](https://startbootstrap.com/themes/resume/)

-## Requirements
+## Getting Started

+To begin using this template, choose one of the following options to get started:
+* Due to the use of Bootstrap technology, an internet connection is required.
+* Clone the repo: `git clone https://github.com/aykutkorkmaz1/blog.git`
+* Fork the repo
-- Internet connection is required for Bootstrap cores to work.
+* Internet connection is required for Bootstrap cores to work.
-- Edit and go.
+* Edit and go.
-- No npm script was used.
+* No npm script was used.

+## Bugs and Issues

+Have a bug or an issue with this template?
+Open a new issue and I will fix.

+## Copyright and License

+Copyright 2020 Aykut Korkmaz.